Enchanting Castles in Canada You Can Stay in

 Fairmont Banff Springs is a picturesque former railway hotel in the Unesco World Heritage Site of Banff National Park.
 Surrounded by the beautiful Rocky Mountains, the Scottish baronial-style building first opened to the public in 1888 and has been stunning guests ever since with its 764 guest rooms and suites.
 Ever popular with skiers thanks to its close proximity to Norquay, Lake Louise, and Sunshine Village ski resorts, in the summer the hotel’s golf course comes into its own.
 Enjoy a candlelit meal in the Dome for the ultimate romantic getaway.

 Fairmont Le Château Montebello

 Resort, Spa Hotel, Golf Hotel

-Delta Hotels by Marriott™ Bessborough
+Courtesy of Delta Hotels by Marriott Bessborough / Expedia

-.
-The Canadian National Railway built the castle between 1928 and 1932, and it’s in a similar château style to other railway hotels.
-The hotel, surrounded by five acres of Elizabethan gardens, also features the Garden Court Café—the only patio in Saskatoon with a water view.
-There is also a Japanese restaurant on-site, plus an indoor pool and a ballroom.
+Delta Hotels Bessborough (known locally as the Bess) is a 10-storey hotel and historical landmark in downtown Saskatoon.
+The Canadian National Railway built the castle between 1928 and 1932 and it’s surrounded by sculpted Elizabethan gardens.
+The Garden Court Café boasts the only patio in Saskatoon with a water view and there’s also a Japanese restaurant on-site, plus an indoor pool and ballroom.